 Then there were three Countesses in a row with cool names like Wenefryde Agatha and Rosamund Agnes.
 And of course Katherine (Grant).
 The current Earl of Dysart is John Peter Grant of Rothiemurchus, whose son is heir apparent with the same name, and heir apparent’s son also has the same name.
 I can’t decide if this makes genealogy more difficult or easier.
 But it is what it is.

-Another difficulty in accurate reporting was a second battle with the same name.
-The Battle of Cowan’s Ford in Mecklenburg County was on February 1, 1781, on property now owned by Duke Power.
-I understand there were two battles, both on land then belonging to the John and Joseph Cowan family.
+Another difficulty in accurate reporting is having two battles with the same name.
+The Battle of Cowan’s Ford in Mecklenburg County was on 1 February 1781, on property now owned by Duke Power.
+I understand both battles were on land then belonging to the John and Joseph Cowan family.
 In our area (Burke, now McDowell) we changed the name to the Battle of Cane Creek with an official Highway 64 marker.
 This property is now owned by a farmer with cows.
-Col. Charles McDowell encamped near here, according to a Loyalist’s report, about a quarter mile from the base of South Mountain in a forested area surrounded by soft swamp.
-After the skirmish, the British army retreated to Gilbert Town (now Rutherfordton).
-From there they moved on to King’s Mountain, where the Patriots defeated the British under Patrick Ferguson in a battle that changed the momentum of the Revolutionary War.
+Col. Charles McDowell encamped near here, according to a Loyalist’s journal, about a quarter mile from the base of South Mountain in a forested area surrounded by soft swamp.
+After the skirmish on September 12, 1780, the British army retreated to Gilbert Town (now Rutherfordton).
+From there they moved on to King’s Mountain, where the Patriots defeated the British under Patrick Ferguson in a battle on October 7 that changed the momentum of the Revolutionary War.
 The first Monday of each October, we celebrate the ride through here made by the Overmountain men who reenact the story at the Dysartsville Community Club.
 (See Chapter 5 of the Nanney Saga.)

-Major James Dysart’s son John Dysart, born Christmas Day, 1749, married Martha Patton in 1773.
+James Dysart’s son John Dysart, born Christmas Day, 1749, married Martha Patton in 1773.
+Edit 12 March 2018 per Ann Myhre: The Pattons came from Scotland to PA and moved to Mecklenburg Co and then to Burke Co.
 John served in Capt Wm.
-Moore’s company that guarded the frontier until 1776, and then served six months in Capt.
-Robert Patton’s company until October of 1776.
-It seems he made a good decision to transfer to Capt.
-Samuel Wood’s company and march with Col. McDowell in 1781 to the victorious battle at King’s Mountain.
-John Dysart was given a grant of land “at the crossing of the main East-West and North-South roads.”
+Moore’s company that guarded the frontier until 1776, and then served six months in Capt Robert Patton’s company until October of 1776.
+It seems he made a good decision to transfer to Capt Samuel Wood’s company and march with Col. McDowell in 1781 to the victorious battle at King’s Mountain.
+Sgt John Dysart was given a grant of land “at the crossing of the main East-West and North-South roads.”
 (McDowell County Heritage.)
-This site became Dysartsville in Burke County.
+This site became Dysartsville Township in Burke County.
 McDowell County was not established until 1843.

-James’ third son was James Young Stewart Dysart who was 12 when his dad and brother were killed at Cane Creek.
-He and his mother lived all their lives in Dysartsville.
-James Y.S. married Jennet Woods in 1791 and left two daughters.
+James’ third son was James Young Stewart Dysart who was 12 when his dad and brother were killed at Cowan’s Ford.
+James YS and his mother lived all their lives in Dysartsville.
+He married Jennet Woods in 1791 and left two daughters.
 Margaret married Francis P. Glass and Elizabeth married Francis Morrison.
 The Morrison family was a big landowner back then.
+(Edit: Researcher Ann Myhre believes that the Dysarts who stayed in North Carolina were from James YS and Jennet.)

 Are you getting an idea of a close-knit community, everyone related?
 That’s how it was in Dysartsville.
 And the church cemeteries of Drucilla Presbyterian and Trinity Methodist tell the story.

-However, the first settler in the area was William Hamilton Moore, who settled during the 1700’s near the foot of Pilot Mountain on property owned and farmed by Mr. Bill Owens, a well-to-do and respected black man from Brackett Town down Vein Mountain Road.
+However, the first settler in the area was William Hamilton Moore, who settled during the 1700’s near the foot of Pilot Mountain on property later sold to Mr. Bill Owens, a well-to-do and respected black man from Brackett Town down Vein Mountain Road.
 (See my Bracket Town Series) I’ll leave you with that homework and chase down more details.

 There are no Dysarts living in Dysartsville listed in the phone book.
 If any readers know one, I would like to hear their story.